What is an ERP system? And why should businesses use it?

-If you are already convinced you need an all-in-one system for your organization, you can skip this page.
+If you are already convinced you need an all-in-one enterprise solutions system for your organization, you can skip this page.

 Small businesses (like their bigger counterparts) have to:

-- do accounts to keep track of sales/purchases
+- Do accounts to track their sales/purchases.

-- pay their employees
+- Do their taxes.

-- manage deliveries within promised timelines
+- Manage deliveries within promised timelines.

-- deliver quality goods and services
+- Deliver quality goods and services.

-- communicate with customers, answer queries
+- Communicate with customers, answer their queries.

-* efficiency : Computing requirements are relatively low (cheaper to host and manage)
+- Efficiency: Computing requirements are relatively low (cheaper to host and manage).

 What is ERPNext?

 ERPNext will help you to:

-* Track all invoices and payments.
+- Track all invoices and payments.

-* Know what quantity of which product is available in stock.
+- Know what quantity of which product is available in stock.

-* Identify and track your key performance indicators (KPI's).
+- Identify and track your key performance indicators (KPI's).

-* Identify open customer queries.
+- Identify open customer queries.

-* Manage payroll.
+- Manage employee payroll.

-* Assign tasks and follow up on them.
+- Assign tasks and follow up on them.

-* Tracking your budgets and spending
+- Tracking your budgets and spending.

-* Determine effective selling price based on the actual raw material, machinery and effort cost.
+- Determine effective selling price based on the actual raw material, machinery and effort cost.

-* Get reminders on maintenance schedules.
+- Get reminders on maintenance schedules.

-* Publish your website.
+- Publish your website.

-And a lot lot lot more.
+And a ton more.

 Is ERPNext only for SMEs?